Jmwofford/babyDiv_WDI-curriculum/homework/express/pizza-express.md

 5. git add, and git commit with the message "set up hbs views"

 <details><summary>..
 Stuck?</summary>
-- Make sure you installed Handlebars properly with `npm install hbs --save` in the correct (current working) directory `pizza-express`
+- Make sure you installed Handlebars properly with `npm install hbS` in the correct (current working) directory `pizza-express`

 - Make sure your folder structure is correctly set up.
 It should look something like this: